elucian/bee/draft/generic.md

 **note:**
 * Type can be any known type or sub-type;
-* Type is first class value and is of type: "Type";
+* Type is first class value of type: "Type";

 ## Anonymous Rule